falldowngoboone/falldowngoboone-com/src/blog/talk-to-your-react-components-with-custom-events/index.md

 }
 ```

 And now it works (hopefully)!
-You can [test it for yourself over on StackBlitz](https://stackblitz.com/edit/react-zqp3ot?file=src%2FApp.js).
+You can [test it for yourself over on StackBlitz](https://stackblitz.com/edit/react-nwetpt?file=src/App.js).

+**Update 2021-12-12**

+Many thanks to [Johnny Pribyl](https://github.com/jpribyl) for rightly pointing out that the `useEffect` needed a clean up function returned, otherwise a new listener would be added every single time the modal was rendered. `useEffect` also needs a dependency array to ensure it isn't needlessly re-run. `openModal` _shouldn't_ change, but there's always the possibility that a new dependency may be added to that `useCallback`.

 ## Custom events are awesome indeed